ThuloMatlala/FileManagementSystem/README.md

 # UsermanagementTemplate
-This is a template for a suer mangement system
+This is a template for a user mangement system